What We've Heard

 • Parks in the following neighborhoods: Fairgrounds, Bravo Park Lane, Cherry Avenue and by the Airport

-• 3-5 story and 6+ story residential development along the proposed high capacity transit line (S Park Ave, E Drexel Rd)
+• 3-5 story and 6+ story residential development along the proposed high-capacity transit line (S Park Ave, E Drexel Rd)

 What is important to preserve and uplift?